ibm-cloud-docs/schematics/create-terraform-config.md

 {: shortdesc}

 **How is a Terraform configuration structured?** </br>
 A Terraform configuration consists of one or more Terraform files that declare the state that you want to achieve for your {{site.data.keyword.cloud_notm}} resources.
 To successfully work with your resources, you must [configure IBM as your cloud provider](#configure-provider) and [add resources to your Terraform configuration file](#configure-resources).
-Optionally, you can use [variables](#configure-variables) to hold your credentials and dynamic configuration settings, or specify output values to share information between Terraform runs.
+Optionally, you can use [input variables](#configure-variables) to customize your resources.

 **What language do I use to develop my infrastructure code?** </br>
 You can write your Terraform configuration by using HashiCorp Configuration Language (HCL) or JSON syntax.
 For more information, see [Configuration language](https://www.terraform.io/docs/configuration/index.html){: external}.